olegkapitonov/Kapitonov-Plugins-Pack/README.md

   `ninja -C build install`.
 3. Launch host application (e. g.
 Ardour).
 Find desired plugin in the library.
 Names will have `kpp_` prefix.
+4. If your distribution has old versions of zita-resampler and zita-convolver, use 'thirdparty-included' branch instead of 'master'.

 ### How to install binary versions

+1. For Debian Buster (10) download KPP-1.1-binary-debian10.tar.bz2.
+2. For Ubuntu LTS and other distributions download KPP-1.1-binary-ubuntu-bionic.tar.bz2.
-1. Copy LV2 bundle or LADSPA .so file to the proper place in your system, which is in the plugins PATH for your host application.
+3. Copy LV2 bundle or LADSPA .so file to the proper place in your system, which is in the plugins PATH for your host application.
 Usually it is `/usr/lib/lv2` for LV2 plugins and `/usr/lib/ladspa` for LADSPA plugins.
-2. Launch host application (e. g.
+4. Launch host application (e. g.
 Ardour).
 Find desired plugin in library, names will have `kpp_` prefix.

 ### Quick start guide